reposense/RepoSense/docs/dg/devOpsGuide.md

 ### Report and documentation previews

 For each pull request to any branch in the repository, a RepoSense report and the MarkBind documentation website is generated based on the code submitted in the pull request.
-This is to facilitate pull request reviewers in being able to quickly preview how the RepoSense report and/or the documentation website will change after the pull request is merge.
+This is to facilitate pull request reviewers in being able to quickly preview how the RepoSense report and/or the documentation website will change after the pull request is merged.

 Due to [security considerations in preventing pwn requests](https://securitylab.github.com/research/github-actions-preventing-pwn-requests), the deployment of the report and documentation previews were split across two workflows in [pull request #1411](https://github.com/reposense/RepoSense/pull/1411):